 I grew up in Flint, Michigan and attended Columbia University in New York City where I studied economics and philosophy.
 After a brief stint in investment banking, I returned to my home state to pursue a PhD in Philosophy at the University of Michigan.
-I graduated in September 2016 and am currently an assistant professor at Ryerson University in Toronto.

-(forthcoming in Routledge Handbook on Metametaphysics)
+(published in Routledge Handbook on Metametaphysics)

-a discussion of the meta-ontological thesis of quantifier variance
+Discussion of the meta-ontological thesis of quantifier variance

 (published in Ethics)